benjaminxscott/highnoon/README.md

 # highnoon

-Simulates the typical Overwatch experience [playing against McCree](http://docs.highnoon.apiary.io/)
+Simulates the typical Overwatch experience - try to eliminate McCree before he takes out your entire team

 ## How to Play

-> Win by eliminating McCree before he defeats you
+> See the [endpoint documentation](http://docs.highnoon.apiary.io/) for details on request format and fields

-- Create a Player account and join a Game
+- Create a Player account with a POST to `/player/new`  which returns your `player_id`

+- Join a game with a POST to `/game/new` which returns a `game_id`

+> Check the status of a game with a GET to `/game/status/$game_id`

+> Check the status of a game with a GET to `/game/list/$player_id`

-- Choose an action: `pursue`, `retreat` or `showdown` in each round against McCree
+- Start the game by taking an action with a POST to `/game/play`: `pursue`, `retreat` or `showdown`

-- McCree takes his action *after* yours
+> McCree takes his action *after* yours

 - Based on your choices, McCree will take damage or gain progress towards High Noon

 > McCree starts with 200 health and takes between `20 to 30` damage per successful attack

+- Keep choosing actions for each round until one of you lies in the dust

+> Keep an eye on the `hint` field in responses

 ### The Choice